Skip to main content

 Academic

-A sophisticated analysis of health within corporate wellness initiatives requires moving beyond a surface-level acknowledgment of the primary statutes.
+A sophisticated analysis of health data privacy within corporate wellness initiatives requires moving beyond a surface-level acknowledgment of the primary statutes.
 The true operational integrity of these protections lies at the intersection of legal definitions, data science principles, and the practical realities of program administration.
 The central question of data sharing pivots on the precise, technical distinction between de-identified and aggregated information, a distinction that forms the bedrock of privacy law.

 De-Identification and the Safe Harbor Provision